-The purpose of a Termination Review is to provide a final opportunity for the Committers and/or Eclipse membership to discuss the proposed withdrawal of a Proposal or archiving of a Project.
-The desired outcome is to find sufficient evidence of renewed interest and resources in keeping the Project or Proposal active.
+The purpose of a termination review is to provide a final opportunity for the committers and/or Eclipse membership to discuss the proposed archiving of a Project.
+The desired outcome is to find sufficient evidence of renewed interest and resources in keeping the project active.